How to create a grouped column chart

 In step 2, your should resemble the GIF below- automatically arranged in rows and columns.
 You can see that Datawrapper correctly recognized your numbers as numbers (and not as text or dates) because they are colored in blue and are right-aligned.
 To learn more about the Datawrapper's automatic recognition of data formats, visit this article.

-To create the chart in Datawrapper that we want, you need to transpose the data, meaning, you want to switch the horizontal and the vertical axis.
+To create this chart in Datawrapper, you need to transpose the data, meaning, you want to switch the horizontal and the vertical axis.
 To do so, you can click on the top left arrow button in the table, or on "Swap rows and columns (transpose)" below the table.
 To learn more about transposing, visit our article "Transposing a dataset".

 Click on "Proceed" at the bottom left to go to Step 3: Visualize.